 Newly matriculated JD students must ensure that official transcripts from their undergraduate degree granting institutions are on file with the Law Registrar's Office at the beginning of their first term.
 Students will be notified if a transcript has not been received.
 JD students who do not have transcripts showing completion of undergraduate degrees on file will not be permitted to sit for final exams.
-Unofficial transcripts from LSDAS/LSAT do not suffice.
+Unofficial transcripts from the Law School Admission Council (LSAC) included in the LSDAS report do not suffice.